 The Foundation leases its staff from the YMCA and reimburses the YMCA for applicable salaries and related payroll taxes, insurance, and other benefits.
-For the years ended December 31, 2021 and 2020, approximately \$37,000 and \$39,000, respectively, was expensed in the accompanying statements of activities related to such reimbursements.
-As of December 31, 2021 and 2020, accounts payable included approximately \$5,800 and \$4,800, respectively, owed to the YMCA for such expenses.
+For the years ended December 31, 2022 and 2021, approximately \$37,000 was expensed in the accompanying statements of activities related to such reimbursements.
+As of December 31, 2022 and 2021, accounts payable included approximately \$5,800 for each year owed to the YMCA for such expenses.

-For the years ended December 31, 2021 and 2020, the Foundation approved grants totaling \$473,596 and \$814,824, respectively, for the YMCA for various programs.
+For the years ended December 31, 2022 and 2021, the Foundation approved grants totaling \$495,696 and \$473,596, respectively, for the YMCA for various programs.
+These grants will be paid in the coming year and are reflected in related party liability, due to YMCA at December 31, 2022 and 2021 in the statements of financial position.